EFForg/crocodilehunter/README.md

 ### Web UI
-Once the project is running the Web UI to monitor results can be accessed at `http://localhost:5000` If you turn your device into a hotspot ([ubuntu instructions](https://www.linuxuprising.com/2018/09/how-to-create-wi-fi-hotspot-in-ubuntu.html)) you can connect to the web UI from a different device such as your phone by connecting to the hotspot IP (find this out using ifconfig) on port 5000.
+Once the project is running the Web UI to monitor results can be accessed at `http://localhost:5000` The best way to keep an eye on it on the go is to connect your laptop to a mobile hotspot and then use your phone to view the web UI (that way your computer will still have internet access for making wigle queries.)

 ### Migrations
 If the database is changed or if you wish to change the database you can do so with migrations. **Note:** Migrations do not need to be run when setting up a new project, only when upgrading an existing project to a new database schema.